gusta257/Proyecto2Redes/README.md

        python ./chat

  ## Functionalities
- After running the .py file yo will face a menu with 3 options
+ After running the .py file you will face a menu with 3 options
  1. Sign up
  2. Log in
  0. Exit